sagemathinc/cocalc_tutorial/handson/lab01.md

 ![after image](./assets/files.png)

-If you don't have internet access you can clone the repository on your personal computer and then drag and drop the files into your SageMathCloud project.
+If you don't have internet access you can clone the repository on your personal computer and then drag and drop the files into your CoCalc project.

 Note that the drag and drop functionality has a size limit so you might need to create your project directories first.
 You can do this by using the **New** button or typing directly the terminal commands: